tmenguy/ha-solcast-solar/README.md

 > [!WARNING]
 > This repository is **not** currently in HACS, so cannot yet be searched for there.
 While [this PR](https://github.com/hacs/default/pull/2535) remains open, you must install manually using the [Manually in HACS](#manually-in-hacs) instructions below:

+> [!NOTE]
+> The use of beta versions can be a simple way to fix issues.
+Check the releases at https://github.com/BJReplay/ha-solcast-solar/releases to see if an issue has already been resolved.
+If so, turn ```Show beta versions``` on when re-downloading from HACS.
+Your feedback from testing betas will be most welcome in the repository discussions. https://github.com/BJReplay/ha-solcast-solar/discussions.

 > [!IMPORTANT]
 > This repository may only be sporadically maintained.
 Breaking API changes from Solcast will be maintained on a best efforts basis.
 >